andy489/Data_Structures_and_Algorithms/30 Days of Code/Day 21: Generics.md

 ## Day 21: Generics

 #### Objective
 Today we're discussing Generics; be aware that not all languages support this construct, so fewer languages are enabled for this challenge.
-Check out the Tutorial tab for learning materials and an instructional video!
+Check out the [Tutoria](https://www.hackerrank.com/challenges/30-generics/tutorial) tab for learning materials and an instructional video!

 #### Task
 Write a single generic function named printArray; this function must take an array of generic elements as a parameter (the exception to this is C++, which takes a vector).
 The locked Solution class in your editor tests your function.